Meet Marina and learn about our new Spanish olive oil

 Every year, the blend ratio is different, and every year—it’s a new surprise.

-And now our Citizens get to be a part of this exclusive batch—sipping and dipping their way through this tradition.
+And now our Citizens get to be a part of this special batch—sipping and dipping their way through this tradition all year long in our bottles and refill pouches.

 What it tastes like: